gravitee-io/gravitee-platform-docs/docs/apim/getting-started/install-guides/install-with-.zip.md

 $ cp -r graviteeio-full-3.20.0/graviteeio-apim-console-ui-3.20.0 [DESTINATION_FOLDER]/
 ```

-### Deploy or run the developer portal
+### Deploy or run the Developer Portal

-The developer portal is a client-side-only Angular application and can be deployed on any HTTP server like [Apache](https://httpd.apache.org/) or [Nginx](http://nginx.org/).
+The Developer Portal is a client-side-only Angular application and can be deployed on any HTTP server like [Apache](https://httpd.apache.org/) or [Nginx](http://nginx.org/).

 #### Run with Node.js